nostrocket/NIPS/Identity.md

 # Identity Tree:
-* Must be started by the creator of the Rocket.
 * Permanyms MUST be unique within the tree.
 * Rockets can have multiple trees which are used for permissions over certain functions, for example people in the Maintainer tree can merge patches.
 * Single non-replaceable events are used rather than a replaceable list such that there is a historical record of action taken within the Identity Tree.